OxBryte/coin-flip-betting/README.md

 ## Analytics Dashboard

 The dashboard is the default view when you connect your wallet.
-It provides comprehensive analytics and insights:
+It provides comprehensive analytics and insights with a clean, minimalistic interface:

 ### Key Metrics
 - **Total Flips:** Your overall game count